WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/Sprint Report/Sprint4-Report.md

 we were able to complete the "about us" page on with the website and editor app.

 ## Unfinished Work
- * newletter functionality
+ * newsletter functionality
 The newsletter template has been made and we are currently reasearching for a suitable plugin.
  * Editor app news page tab
-The editor app news page was postponed due to the unforseen necessity of creating the "specialties" tab which was required to complete the "about us" tab.
+The editor app news page was postponed due to the unforseen necessity of creating the "specialties" functionality which was required to complete the "about us" tab.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint:
  * [About Us page](https://github.com/WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/issues/41)
  * [About Us Page Editor-App](https://github.com/WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/issues/43)
  * [Sprint 4 README]()